Saksham-Shrey/Cruxz-YouTube-Transcript-API/README.md

 -   This API relies on YouTube's internal structures, which can change without notice.
 While `youtube-transcript-api` aims to adapt, breakage is possible.
 -   Be mindful of YouTube's terms of service when using this API.
 Avoid excessive requests that could lead to rate limiting or blocking.
 -   For questions or support, please open an issue on the GitHub repository.

+## Proxy Support

+The API includes support for Webshare Residential Proxies to improve reliability and bypass geographical restrictions or rate limiting when accessing YouTube content.

+### Setting Up Proxies

+1. **Purchase a Residential Proxy Package**:
+   - Create a Webshare account and purchase a "Residential" proxy package.
+   - **Important**: Do NOT purchase "Proxy Server" or "Static Residential" as they won't work with this implementation.

+2. **Configure Environment Variables**:
+   - Add your Webshare credentials to your `.env` file or deployment environment:
+     ```
+     PROXY_USERNAME=your_webshare_proxy_username
+     PROXY_PASSWORD=your_webshare_proxy_password
+     ```

+3. **How It Works**:
+   - The application will automatically use the proxy configuration if valid credentials are provided.
+   - If no proxy credentials are provided, the API will fall back to direct connections.
+   - All YouTube Transcript API requests are routed through the proxy when enabled.

+4. **Benefits**:
+   - Access geo-restricted content
+   - Avoid IP-based rate limiting
+   - Improve reliability for high-volume applications

+### Proxy Implementation Details

+The API uses the `WebshareProxyConfig` class from the `youtube_transcript_api.proxies` module to initialize the YouTube Transcript API with proxy support.
+This implementation allows for seamless proxy integration without additional configuration on the client side.

+## Additional Notes

+- **Proxy Performance**: When using proxies, API response times may vary slightly depending on the proxy server's location and current load.
+- **Proxy Usage**: Monitor your proxy bandwidth usage through your Webshare dashboard to ensure you don't exceed your plan limits.
+- **Multiple Proxies**: This implementation uses a single proxy configuration.
+For advanced load balancing across multiple proxies, additional customization would be required.